-Except as specifically addressed elsewhere in the RFP, Proposers must send any communications regarding the RFP to jill.barrios@ventura.courts.ca.gov.
+Except as specifically addressed elsewhere in the RFP, Proposers must send any communications regarding this RFP to CITrfp@ventura.courts.ca.gov (the "Solicitations Mailbox").
 Proposers must include the RFP Number in subject line of any communication.

 2. QUESTIONS REGARDING THE RFP